angelhof/angelhof.github.io/teaching/spring-2026-cs134/assignment4.md

     applications that use its client interface.
-That is, completed application calls to the Clerk.Get(), Clerk.Put(), and Clerk.Append() methods in <tt>shardkv/client.go</tt> must appear to have affected all replicans in the same order.
+That is, completed application calls to the Clerk.Get(), Clerk.Put(), and Clerk.Append() methods in <tt>shardkv/client.go</tt> must appear to have affected all replicas in the same order.
 A Clerk.Get() should see the value written by the most recent Put/Append to the same key.
 This will get tricky when Gets and Puts arrive at about the same time as configuration changes.